A talk by Sir Peter Hendy.

 If you have booked, but then find you cannot attend, please email Susan at the same address to let her know and enable the place to be released to others.

 Can't make it to a Friends meeting?
-When it is possible, our meetings are normally streamed live via our YouTube channel: https://www.youtube.com/channel/UC_u43C_w46Fb3KigjsAbSsQ.
+When it is possible, our meetings are normally streamed live via our YouTube channel where you can also catch up with previous meetings: https://www.youtube.com/channel/UC_u43C_w46Fb3KigjsAbSsQ.